pioneersprize/Polkadot-Pioneers-Prize/applications/reed-solomon-perf.md

 | 2. | Perf | Tune the algorithm for performance |
 | 3. | Compare | Find the threshold where one or the other is better |

 ## Future Plans

-No plans, unless further optimization is required to bridge to a full zk based approach.
+No plans, unless further optimization is required to bridge to a full zk-based approach.

 ## Additional Information :heavy_plus_sign: